-What comes to mind when you hear the word ‘virus’?
+What comes to mind when you hear the word "virus"?
 Perhaps the common cold, a cold sore, or maybe even a global pandemic, such as the one we are living in now, caused by a coronavirus that may have originated in bats.
-In fact, viruses are ever present in the living world, infecting, affecting and interacting with all organisms, from miniscule to gigantic, and can be found in every ecosystem on the planet.
+In fact, viruses are ever-present in the living world, infecting, affecting, and interacting with all organisms, from the miniscule to the gigantic, and can be found in every ecosystem on the planet.
 They are as ubiquitous and essential to our lives as the air we breathe, the water we drink, and the food we eat.
 But what, exactly, are they?
 Are they alive?
 What do they do, and how do they do it?

 Small, but Mighty

 Viruses are the smallest of all microbes.
 It would take 500 million rhinoviruses, the virus known to cause the common cold, to cover the head of a pin.
 They exist by hijacking the cellular machinery of another living thing in order to reproduce.
 An individual virus known as a virion does this by injecting its genetic material, packets of nucleic acids known as RNA and/or DNA, into a host cell.
 They then replicate within, and ultimately explode out of, the cell in the form of new virions ready to infect other cells.
 These miniscule microbes can pack a powerful punch, infecting us with an array of diseases from chicken pox to AIDS.
 To see how a virus enters a host cell, check out this animation.